01 of 13

-You can get into Main Street USA and make your way to the hub near the “Friends” statue.
+You can get into Main Street USA and make your way to the hub near the “Partners” statue.
 Look for Cast Members holding ropes across the path.
 Stand in the line that forms in front of the Walt Disney and Mickey Mouse Friends statue and leads straight to the castle.

 Exactly at opening time, you’ll hear a welcome announcement and they will drop the rope.
 Everyone there is super-excited to be in that first rush of people who can’t wait to get into the Disney magic.Continue to 3 of 13 below.